 - The Beginning of the American RevolutionThe Battles of Lexington and Concord were the beginning of the American Revolution.
 The first volley of shots between the British and the minutemen at Concord is known as “the shot heard round the world.”
 We kicked off our study of the American Revolution with these… Read more: The Beginning of the American Revolution

-- The Declaration of Independence and the Liberty BellInstead of focusing on various Fourth of July celebrations, this booklist is all about the Declaration of Independence in 1776.
+- The Declaration of Independence and American RevolutionInstead of focusing on various Fourth of July celebrations, this booklist is all about the Declaration of Independence and American Revolution.
 I was glad to find additional perspectives from women and an enslaved person.
 The second part of this booklist focuses on the Liberty Bell.
-Definitely watch… Read more: The Declaration of Independence and the Liberty Bell
+Definitely… Read more: The Declaration of Independence and American Revolution

 - Books about George WashingtonThese are the books about George Washington that we enjoyed.
 Some are overviews of his life, some focus on events during the Revolutionary War, and some on his presidency.
 I felt it was important to also learn about one of the Washington’s enslaved people, Ona Judge.… Read more: Books about George Washington

-- Booklist to learn about Colonial Life in AmericaWhere on the timeline is “Colonial Life in America?”
+- Booklist to learn about Colonial Times in AmericaWhere on the timeline is “Colonial Life in America?”
 It’s from the earliest British colonies in America (Jamestown in 1607) until the end of the Revolutionary War in 1783.
-These are the books that we read for a glimpse into colonial life.
-Fort Mose The subheading… Read more: Booklist to learn about Colonial Life in America
+These are the books that we read for a glimpse into colonial times in America.
+This post… Read more: Booklist to learn about Colonial Times in America

 - Interesting Books about PilgrimsDo you think pilgrims when you think of Plymouth, Massachusetts?
 I learned that they most likely did not land on Plymouth Rock!
 I found all of these books about Pilgrims at my library and I hope you can, too!
 Most histories do not mention why the… Read more: Interesting Books about Pilgrims